 Trace your snowflake template onto your sheet of fusible web.

-Cut roughly around the template and following manufacturer's instructions, fuse the Heat n Bond to the white felt.
+Cut roughly around the template and following the manufacturer's instructions, fuse the Heat n Bond to the white felt.

 Carefully cut out your snowflake.
 No need to worry if the paper starts to come away a little bit, so long as the glue is attached to the felt.